simosund/bpf-examples/pping_mwe/README.md

 reappear.

 - Separate the two BPF programs into different files again.
-The main drawback with this is that it makes the loading slight more complicated and requires reverting back to multiple files for the BPF code.
+The main drawback with this is that it makes the loading slightly more complicated and requires reverting back to multiple files for the BPF code.